Bedford Skeptics

 We’re a group of free-thinking people in Bedford who like to get together in a casual atmosphere and talk about interesting things.

-Each month, we find a speaker – typically a scientist or prominent skeptic who will speak for around 40 minutes.
+We find a speaker – typically a scientist or prominent skeptic who will speak for around 40 minutes.
 The subjects of the talks vary, but they will typically be about a common belief that either cannot be justified by the available evidence, or that can actually be demonstrated to be false by the available evidence – or else something that is just plain interesting or contentious.

 Examples of subjects we have already covered are: Electric cars, Hypnotism, Fracking, The Alpha Course, Prostitution, Policing, Spin in Lobbying, Futurology, Academy Schools, Income Inequality and a whole lot more to come.